kwaldenphd/matplotlib-intro/README.md

 # Best Practices for Data Visualization

-By this point, your brain is probably overwhelmed by the nuances of `matplotlib` syntax.
+243. By this point, your brain is probably overwhelmed by the nuances of `matplotlib` syntax.

-Let's take a step back and
+244. Let's take a step back and think through ***why*** we want or need to visualize data, or what we hope to accomplish through visualizing data.

+245. Head on over to the [Data Visualization Considerations or Best Practices](https://github.com/kwaldenphd/data-viz-intro) page to learn more.

 # `OO` vs. `pyplot`

-243. If you start exploring `matplotlib` documentation or other internet resources/tutorials, you will likely run into `matplotlib` syntax that is different than what's presented here.
+246. If you start exploring `matplotlib` documentation or other internet resources/tutorials, you will likely run into `matplotlib` syntax that is different than what's presented here.

-244. That is because Matplotlib has two interfaces.
+247. That is because Matplotlib has two interfaces.

-245. The first is an `object-oriented (OO) interface`.
+248. The first is an `object-oriented (OO) interface`.

-246. When working in the `OO` interface, we utilize an instance of `axes.Axes` to render visualizations on an instance of `figure.Figure`.
+249. When working in the `OO` interface, we utilize an instance of `axes.Axes` to render visualizations on an instance of `figure.Figure`.

-247. The second is based on `MATLAB` and uses a state-based interface.
+250. The second is based on `MATLAB` and uses a state-based interface.

-248. This second interface is encapsulated in the `pyplot` module.
+251. This second interface is encapsulated in the `pyplot` module.

-249. `pyplot` is a collection of functions that make matplotlib work like `MATLAB`.
+252. `pyplot` is a collection of functions that make matplotlib work like `MATLAB`.

-250. At first glance, `pyplot` can seem like a much easier alternative to the object-oriented interface.
+253. At first glance, `pyplot` can seem like a much easier alternative to the object-oriented interface.

-251. For example, the following code generates a line plot using `pyplot` syntax:
+254. For example, the following code generates a line plot using `pyplot` syntax:
 ```Python
 import matplotlib.pyplot as plt
 plt.plot([1, 2, 3, 4])